 Identified actions in this goal for all students will be: implementation of the Panorama survey designed to provide data around staff and student social emotional trends for all, classroom instructional practices and training to support SEL, Culturally Responsive teaching, Implementation of Positive Behavior Intervention and Supports (PBIS) and strategies for promoting engagement by focusing on daily attendance.
-For "some" students the plan includes hiring counselors and psychologists to support mental health needs and offering parent and family education classes for identified parents.
+For "some" students the plan includes hiring counselors, additional MTSS Aides and psychologists to support mental health needs and offering parent and family education classes for identified parents.
+Our SKIPS counselor and MTSS aides are able to do directed student groups to support social and emotional needs.
 The plan supports contracting with an agency that tracks and monitors attendance to reduce chronic absenteeism as well as professional development in Safety Care, and trauma informed practices.
 For "few" students the plan outlines the creation of a "lunch bunch" social emotional support system.